alyanoyigor/react-blog/README.md

 # React Blog

-React blog is simple blog simulation with ability to creating, updating and deleting books.
+React blog is a simple blog simulation with ability to creating, updating and deleting books.

 #### Tech stack